nes-lab/shepherd-nova/docs/content/deployment.md

 ## Link-Matrix

+The link-matrix shows the measured **RSSI (Received Signal Strength Indicator) values in dBm** between every pair of nodes.
+This data helps you understand the network and configure custom topologies.

+- **Rows (Tx)** represent the transmitter
+- **Columns (Rx)** represent the receiver
+- **Empty cells** have no direct link
+- `dBm` is a logarithmic unit of power - higher values (closer to 0) are stronger links (e.g. -30 dBm is very strong, -90 dBm is very weak)

-The link-matrix of the testbed is currently measured mostly after changes in deployment.
+Updates are currently done manually - mainly after changes in deployment.
 It is planned to offer weekly scans in the future while also keeping the history available.
 A collection of past measurements and network-layouts is available [here](https://github.com/nes-lab/shepherd-nova/tree/main/docs/link_matrix).